 In addition to mummies, there have been tales about paranormal activities in some bogs!
 Dozens of locals have seen mysterious light or unexplained flying objects in the sky at Kaiu bog.
-Already from the old time there was a saying that time goes slower in Kaiu bog and when there is a heavy storm everywhere else, Kaiu is clam and quiet.
-Theories have emerged that the large amount of iron ore beneath the bog is affecting everyone visiting or living in the bog.
-Even the plants as it is possible to spot mushrooms as well as spruce trees that grow in a perfect circle in Kaiu bog.
+Already from the old time, there was a saying that time goes slower in Kaiu bog.
+Also, when there is a heavy storm everywhere else, Kaiu is clam and quiet.
+Theories have emerged that the large amount of iron ore beneath the bog is to blame.
+Even the plants are weird as you can spot mushrooms or spruce trees that grow in a perfect circle.
 If you are interested to visit, book the Bog-shoe Hiking Tour and ask for a bit longer customized tour to visit the Kaiu bog and see for yourself if the tales tell the truth.

 Source: Pixabay / author tombud (picture is illustration)

 There are many things that are hard to explain but it is clear that the bogs ooze mystery!
 While in Estonia, visiting a bog is highly recommended to get a true feeling of our nature.
 We have a lot of bogs in Estonia, with most well-known being the Viru bog in Lahemaa National Park.
 It’s just a short ride away from Tallinn.
 However, Kõnnu Suursoo, very close to Viru bog, is one of our favourite ones.